carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 * Using the console
 * Creating and editing script files.
-The console is where commands can be typed and executed immediately and where the results from executed commands will be shown.
-If R is ready to accept commands, the R console shows a `>` prompt.
+The console is where commands can be typed and executed immediately and where the results from executed commands will be shown (like in the Unix shell).
+If R is ready to accept commands, the R console shows the `>` prompt.
 You can type instructions directly into the console and press "Enter", but they will be forgotten when you close the session.

 For example, let's do some math and save it in R objects.
 We can store values in variables by